pond/dnd/party_ripa/journals/campaign_7/part_15.md

 For sure!

 "One is out far to the East - into the desert.
 There is a portal there that will take you to her.
 She is a seer of Savras.
 She is often referred to as the Oracle Of Savras.
 But there is another entrance, far to the South - easier to get to perhaps - a Prophet's Outpost.
-A town used for pilgrimages, south of Baldur's Gate, just a little bit further than Candlekeep but before the kingdom of Amh.
+A town used for pilgrimages, south of Baldur's Gate, just a little bit further than Candlekeep but before the kingdom of Amn.
 There's an oasis with a library town which holds a temple to the All-Seeing Eye with a portal that takes you to her.
 She doesn't exist 'here' - she exists somewhere that her visions aren't clouded by the mundane things of everyday life."

 There's more.
 "I don't know that this is the biggest, most pressing thing!
 This lich that you speak of - the reason we're quite confident that they're not from another plane is because we believe that this particular lich - especially if you think that you think they're female - was tied to Neverwinter.
 We think she has connections to another force; another pretty evil force, that's seeped into the Sword Coast of late.
 I can't really tell you more about this as we've only just covered it more ourselves. **I urge you to go to Waterdeep.
 There's a recent embassy, since the war, for this thoroughly evil force - I don't understand how it happened or why it was permitted - but this lich has ties to the Thay.** We think this all has something to do with the rip, this tear in the weave - this incursion that we feel.
 If you would be happy to help us out, we would be glad to have you."